 However, there is something about assets that must be defined from Blender side: a minimum set of metadata, used to identify and list them.
-Here are currently proposed ones, based on mere file metadata (i.e. what we already have in current filebrowser), and discussion from December at the BI:
+Here are currently proposed ones, based on mere file metadata (i.e. what we already have in current file browser):

-Assets, variants and revisions all have uuids (128bits numbers).
+Repositories, assets, variants, revisions and views all have uuids (128bits numbers).

-Blender identifies an asset by its asset engine, repository root path, and its asset/variant/revision uuids triple.
+Blender identifies an asset by its asset engine and its repository/asset/variant/revision/views uuids.

 I’m not quite convinced we really need this, however, afraid it would end making both programmer's and user's life harder, by adding yet another parameter to handle…